FACTBOX-Who was Renee Nicole Good, the woman killed by US Immigration agent in Minneapolis? | Entertainment

 She won an undergraduate poetry prize, according to a 2020 Facebook post by the school's English Department, which described her as hailing from Colorado Springs, Colorado.
 "When she is not writing, reading, or talking about writing, she has movie marathons and makes messy art with her daughter and two sons," the Facebook post said.
 The Washington Post reported that Good's daughter is 15 and her two sons are 12 and 6.

 Colorado Governor Jared Polis, a Democrat, issued a statement on Wednesday citing reports that she was from the Colorado Springs area and saying that his "thoughts are with Renee's family, especially her young child, friends, and loved ones including those in Colorado."
+NEIGHBORHOOD PATROL OBSERVER

+Good was active as a volunteer in a network of "neighborhood patrols" comprising hundreds of community members and organized by local activists to track, monitor and record ICE operations in Minneapolis, according to Michelle Gross, president of the Minnesota-based Community United Against Police Brutality and a paralegal for the National Lawyers Guild.
+Gross, who told Reuters she had "first-hand" knowledge of Good's participation in the ICE-"observer" patrols, said "that's what she was doing" when she was confronted and shot by a federal agent.

+Disputing assertions by federal officials that Good had been impeding the work of ICE agents, Gross said Good was trying to turn her car around and leave the scene when officers converged on her car and one of the agents opened fire.
 NEW TO MINNEAPOLIS

 Her ex-husband, who asked not to be named out of concern for the safety of their children, told the Associated Press that Good and her current partner had moved to Minneapolis last year from Kansas City, Missouri.
 Her ex-husband said Good and her current partner had just dropped off her 6-year-old son at school on Wednesday and were driving home when they encountered ICE agents.
 The biography for a private Instagram account that appeared to be Good's described her as a "Poet and writer and wife and mom and shitty guitar strummer from Colorado; experiencing Minneapolis, MN."